marcosbolanos/pgvector-age/readme.md

 # easy-graph-vectordb

-This repo will quickly help you setup a graph + vector database using powerful and open-source Postgres extensions.
-It runs in Docker for portability.
+This repo will quickly help you setup a graph + vector database using free and open-source Postgres extensions, inside Docker.

 ## GitHub LFS